membraneframework/membrane_tutorials/videoroom/videoroom.md

   [Your videoroom on http://localhost:4000](http://localhost:4000)
   <br>
   and then join a room with a given name!
-  Later on you can visit your videoroom's page once again, from another browser's tab or from the another browser's window (or even another browser - however the recommended browsers to use are Chrome and Firefox) and join the same room as before - you should start seing two participants in the same room!
+  Later on you can visit your videoroom's page once again, from another browser's tab or from the another browser's window (or even another browser - however the recommended browsers to use are Chrome and Firefox) and join the same room as before - you should start seeing two participants in the same room!